frontity/docs/docs/guides/how-to-create-a-custom-theme.md

 - to be able to install it locally so it can be debugged → this will help the community to help you with any issue you may have with your project/theme
 - to be able to install it as an NPM package (eventually) so it can be easily reused in some other projects

-So, there are a few things to consider to ease contributions and support from the community to your theme
+Here you have a few things to consider to ease contributions and support from the community to your theme

 ## A Frontity _theme_ project structure